Instructions/Procedures for Examinations on Demand®

 Is the report I get from the exam center my official grade report?

-No. An official grade report will be mailed to you by The American College within 10 days after taking the exam.
+No. An official grade report will be emailed to you by The American College within a week after taking the exam.

 What recourse do I have if I fail the exam?

 If you are unsuccessful in your attempt, The College permits you to retake an exam for a fee.
 You must wait at least TWO business days before re-registering for the exam.
-Students have up to one year from the term or calendar quarter of their original registration to pay the reschedule fee and take their final exam.
+Students have up to one year from their original registration date to pay the reschedule fee and take their final exam.
 Full fee registration is required after this time or date.

 IMPORTANT: College rules require that a student who fails the same Huebner School course three (3) times must wait a minimum of six (6) months from the time of the third failure before taking the exam again.
 There are no exceptions to this rule.